 Admission to the United Soccer Coaches Master Coach Certificate program is by application.
-Candidates must hold an United Soccer Coaches Premier License, a U.S. Soccer “A” license or an equivalent license from an international federation.
+Candidates must hold an United Soccer Coaches Premier Diploma, a U.S. Soccer “A” license or an equivalent license from an international federation.
 Preference will be given to candidates who have experience with professional or high-level soccer playing and/or coaching.
 Candidates will be evaluated on their professional experiences and awards.

 Applications will be evaluated for admission as they are received until the deadline, and each applicant will be notified of his/her status after the application review.
 Thirty-six participants will be accepted.
 A $1,500 non-refundable deposit is required upon acceptance into the program.

 Registration details will be sent to admitted program participants upon acceptance.